Blake Swihart

-Blake Aubry Swihart (born April 3, 1992) is an American professional baseball catcher and outfielder who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Boston Red Sox.
+Blake Aubry Swihart (born April 3, 1992) is an American professional baseball catcher and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Arizona Diamondbacks.
 Listed at 6 ft 1 in and 205 lb, he throws right-handed and is a switch hitter.

 Amateur career

 Blake attended V. Sue Cleveland High School in Rio Rancho, New Mexico, where he competed in basketball, baseball, and football.
 Playing mainly as a shortstop, he had a .602 batting average (56-for-93) with 17 doubles, five triples, five home runs, 41 runs batted in (RBIs) and 58 runs scored in 28 games as a senior.
 As a pitcher, Swihart's fastball could reach 85 mph before he began high school, and was up to 98 mph by the time he was a junior.
 However, it was during his junior season that Swihart quit pitching because he preferred to hit, and it was also during his junior season when Swihart first began playing catcher.

 In 2009, Blake attended Rio Rancho High School, where he helped the Rio Rancho Rams win a State Championship, leading the team in multiple offensive categories.
 Blake played under longtime head coach Ron Murphy.
 Blake played for the Rams for two seasons before Sue Cleveland was built, which prompted him to change schools as he lived in the new boundaries.

 Blake played for USA Baseball's 18-Under National Team in 2010 and led his team with a .448 average, earning Louisville Slugger All-American honors.
 For Team USA, Swihart played first base and left field.
 He played in the 2010 Aflac All-American High School Baseball Classic.
 Off of the baseball field, Swihart had a 4.0 GPA.
 He committed to attend the University of Texas at Austin on a college baseball scholarship.
-His best friend is Alex Bregman, who plays for the Houston Astros, with whom he grew up playing travel ball.
+His best friend is Alex Bregman, who plays for the Boston Red Sox, with whom he grew up playing travel ball.